Skip to main content

 Once installed, open the file ~/.config/kde-builder.yaml, uncomment the line with qt-install-dir: ~/kde/qt, and change it to point to your Qt installation.
 The actual path should be similar to this, depending on your Qt version:

-Once it is done, kde-builder will know to use the Qt provided by the online installer to build KDE software.
+Once this is done, kde-builder will know to use the Qt provided by the online installer to build KDE software.

 Build Qt6 using kde-builder

-It is possible to build Qt with kde-builder, but it will require a minimum of 30 GB of storage and have a long compilation time that may last up until a few hours depending on your machine.
+It is possible to build Qt with kde-builder, but it requires a minimum of 30 GB of storage and has a long compilation time, up to a few hours depending on your machine.

 To do this, open the file ~/.config/kde-builder.yaml and uncomment the line containing: